ObjectProfile/PythonBridge/docs/pages/vw-installation.md

 mklink /D PythonBridge .
 ```

+## Update the path of Pipenv
+The method `PBVwProcess>>start` contains a hardcoded path to `pipenv.exe`.
+Update it to the correct path.

 ## Test your installation

 <!-- We have an extensive test suite and all the tests should be green. -->